robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

 ### GATE C: IMAGE PROMPT

-Output a Midjourney prompt using these rules:
+Output an image generator prompt using these rules:

 - Style: Stephan Schmitz
 - Reflect central contradiction or insight from article